Medicinal properties of Chinese cinnamon

 Mouth ulcers: In case of mouth ulcers, make mouthwashes with the previous preparation.

 Bad breath: The coumarins and vanilla have bacteriostatic properties which precludes the development of bacteria in the leftover food from the mouth and prevent halitosis.
 Keep in mind that cinnamon contains about 50 aromatic components, mainly for its rich in terpenes.
 (Perform rinses off liquid from the infusion of a couple of tablespoons of cinnamon shredded per liter of water) Do not ingest.

 Specific medicinal properties of China cinnamon

 Recent studies seem to show that its use may be very appropriate in the treatment of diabetes.
-In its content in polyphenols, the daily treatment, between 3 and 6 grams of China cinnamon crust helps reduce sugar levels in patients of diabetes of type II, or non insulin-dependent diabetes.
+Because of its content in polyphenols, the daily treatment, between 3 and 6 grams of China cinnamon bark helps reduce sugar levels in patients of diabetes of type II, or non insulin-dependent diabetes.

 According to some studies, cinnamon from China determined that the body does not need so much insulin to metabolize glucose.
 At the same time it is also shown to reduce cholesterol and triglycerides.
 Its use in reducing hypertension has not been proved.

 In studies on mice it was found that China cinnamon, taken in tea, can protect against stomach ulcers, but it has not been demonstrated whether these same properties can also be applied to humans.